 When you struggle to sound like your guitar heroes (in this instance, David Gilmour) it’s not fully down to your equipment.

-all the tiny technical nuances that guitarists place into their playing are being missed, more than likely, because you’re not aware of them, only hearing them, but not quite understanding how to get those same sounds ‘it’s in the fingers’ many people state.
+All the tiny technical nuances that guitarists place into their playing are being missed, more than likely, because you’re not aware of them.
+You’re only hearing them, but not quite understanding how to get those same sounds, Many people state “it’s in the fingers!”

 In my private 1 – 1 lessons, I don’t like to leave any stone unturned.

-So the same approach has been taken with this course, anything I hear, feel or just do, I scrupulously analyse to better help you, my students.
+So the same approach has been taken with this course.
+Anything I hear, feel or just do, I scrupulously analyze to better help you, my students.